Most employers understand the necessity of respirator use when their worksites contain hazardous chemicals, particles, or dust in the air.

 “They were using PAPRs (Powered Air Purifying Respirators), so he didn’t need fit testing.
 But, I explained that, even though he didn’t need to fit test the PAPRs, which were loose-fitting, they’re still classified as respirators, so he still needs to have respirator medical clearances on file.”

-For some, wearing a respirator can impair breathing, especially for older employees or those with asthma.
-It can also affect vision and trigger panic attacks.
+For some, wearing a respirator impairs breathing, especially for older employees or those with asthma.
+It also affects vision and triggers panic attacks.

-Evaluating and fitting employers out of order can lead to steep OSHA fines — a minimum of $12,675 per violation.
+Evaluating and fitting employers out of order can lead to steep OSHA fines — up to $13,260 per violation for serious violations, and up to $132,598 for repeat or willful violations.

 - Complete your respirator clearance questionnaire on a computer or mobile device, then submit;